-Transportation is payable only when a supported employment service is provided on the same day or when the provider is transporting to/from the job in follow along services.

-D.2. - G. ...

-1. Individual supported employment services shall be billed in quarter hour (15 minute) units.
-One-on-one services shall be billed in quarter hour units and shall be based on the person-centered plan and the beneficiary's ROW budget.
+- A. D. ... - 1.
+Transportation is payable only when a supported employment service is provided on the same day or when the provider is transporting to/from the job in follow along services. - D.2.
+G. ... - 1.
+Individual supported employment services-one shall be billed in quarterly hour (four units)(15 minute) units.

-2. Services that assist a beneficiary to develop and operate a micro-enterprise shall be billed in quarter hour (15 minute) units.
-One-on-one services shall be billed in quarter hour units and shall be based on the person-centered plan and the beneficiary's ROW budget.
+One-on-one services shall be billed in quarterly hour units and shall be based on the person-centered plan and the beneficiary's ROW budget. - 2.
+Services that assist a beneficiary to develop and operate a micro-enterprise-one_shall be billed in quarterly hour (four units)(15 minute) units.
+One-on-one services shall be billed in quarterly hour units and shall be based on the person-centered plan and the beneficiary's ROW budget.

-3. Group employment services shall be billed in quarter hour (15 minute) units of service up to eight hours per day and shall be based on the person-centered plan and the beneficiary's ROW budget.
+3. Group employment services shall be billed in quarterly hour (15 minute) units of service up to eight hours per day and shall be based on the person-centered plan and the beneficiary's ROW budget.